Numerical Reduction and Sharp Thresholds for Adjoint Singularities of Foliated Surfaces: Introduction

-\begin{proposition} Let $(X,\cF)$ be a foliated surface. \begin{enumerate} \item For any $\epsilon\in(0,1/5)$, if $p$ is an $\epsilon$-adjoint log canonical singularity of $(X,\cF)$, then $p$ is a log canonical singularity of $\cF$.
-Moreover, $p$ is a log canonical singularity of $X$.
-If furthermore $p$ is $\epsilon$-adjoint klt, then $p$ is a klt singularity of $X$. \item For any $\epsilon\in(0,1/4)$, if $p$ is an $\epsilon$-adjoint canonical singularity of $(X,\cF)$, then $p$ is a log canonical singularity of $\cF$ and a klt singularity of $X$. \end{enumerate} \end{proposition} \begin{proof} This is a direct consequence of Theorem~\ref{thm:main-epsilon-ad-lc}, Theorem~\ref{thm:main-epsilon-ad-can} and Theorem~\ref{thm:lc-surface}. \end{proof}
+Theorem~\ref{thm:intro-main-lc} shows that the first new configuration in the \(\epsilon\)-adjoint log canonical setting appears at \(\epsilon=1/5\).
+Below this value, adjoint log canonicity forces ordinary foliated log canonicity.

+\begin{proposition} Fix \(\epsilon\in(0,1/5)\).
+Suppose that \(p\) is an \(\epsilon\)-adjoint log canonical singularity of \((X,\cF)\).
+Then \(p\) is log canonical both as a foliated singularity and as a surface singularity.
+Moreover, if \(p\) is \(\epsilon\)-adjoint klt, then \(p\) is klt as a singularity of \(X\). \end{proposition}